CARE Studies

 Our results revealed significant relations between parental reflective functioning, attachment and sensitivity, and particularly highlighted the role of dismissing attachment for alterations in parenting on both cognitive and behavioral levels, i.e., decreases in specific components of parental reflective functioning and sensitivity.
 Interestingly, these patterns were largely comparable in mothers and fathers and consistent for parental sensitivity coded behaviourally and parental reflective functioning derived from the PRFQ.
 Exploratory mediation analyses further suggested that decreased parental reflective functioning partially mediated the relationship between parents’ dismissing attachment and decreased parental sensitivity.
 For prevention and intervention programs targeting parental sensitivity, the interplay between parental reflective functioning and parents’ own attachment history thus emerges as a key mechanism.

-The paper is currently under review but already available as a preprint: Kungl, M.*, Gabler, S.*, White, L. O., Spangler, G., Vrtička, P. (under review).
-Precursors and effects of parental reflective functioning: Links to caregivers’ attachment representations and behavioral sensitivity. https://psyarxiv.com/ma6qd/. *= Those authors share first authorship.
+Kungl, M.*, Gabler, S.*, White, L. O., Spangler, G., Vrtička, P. (accepted).
+Precursors and effects of parental reflective functioning: Links to caregivers’ attachment representations and behavioral sensitivity.
+Child Psychiatry & Human Development.
+Preprint: https://psyarxiv.com/ma6qd/. *= These authors share first authorship.

 Output: Talks & Presentations